CRH boss itches for return to construction as prudence pays off

 Still, the CRH trading statement showed how the group had kicked into gear.
 The group temporarily laid off and furloughed about 12,000 employees, or about 15 per cent of its workforce, as about 600 of 3,100 its locations were shut down, mainly in Europe.
 It cut management salaries and board fees by 25 per cent to show a willingness to feel some pain (though Manifold’s remuneration amounted to €9.1 million last year and his and out-of-sync pension benefits remain a bone of contention).

-CRH also moved prudently to draw down a €3.5 billion revolving credit facility to boost its level of cash and cash equivalents to $6 billion (€5.5 billion) – enough to meet all of its debt obligations for the next four and a half years.
+CRH also moved prudently to draw down a €3.5 billion revolving credit facility to boost its level of cash and cash equivalents to $6 billion (€5.5 billion) – enough to meet all of its debt obligations for the next 4½ years.

 Shares in CRH shot up more than 7 per cent on the day.
 They have now recovered half the losses sustained in last month’s global equities sell-off.